 Extraterm is more than just a terminal emulator.
 It provides a toolbox for working with your terminal and command line applications.

-- Show images in the terminal
+- Images in terminal

 - Shell integration; can isolate and ‘frame’ command output. (bash, zsh and fish supported)